CastagnaIT/plugin.video.netflix/README.md

 - Inputstream.adaptive [>=v2.0.0](https://github.com/peak3d/inputstream.adaptive)
   (with Kodi 18 should be installed automatically, otherwise you will be notified)
-- Cryptdome python library, with Kodi 18 will be installed automatically (for Linux systems, install using `pip install --user pycryptodomex` as the user that will run Kodi)
+- Cryptdome python library, with Kodi 18 will be installed automatically (for Linux systems, install using `pip install --user pycryptodomex` as the user that will run Kodi.
+You may need to use `pip2` instead of `pip`.).

 - Widevine DRM
 For non-Android devices, will automatically be installed (by inputstream.helper).